Arizona Community Foundation

 Friends of the Copper Queen Library

 The Friends is a 501(c)3 nonprofit organization that raises money to directly fund programs and collections of the Copper Queen Library.
-Their two main fundraisers are the Chocolate Tasting which is always the second Saturday in February and the Altered Books Show and Silent Auction which is always the last Saturday in August.
+The Friends hosts fundraising events throughout the year, included the annual Altered Books Show and Silent Auction which is always the last Saturday in August.
 The Friends also run the used book store which is on the same floor as Post Office.
+Please click here to visit the Friends of the CQL website.

 Legacy Foundation of Southeast Arizona